-To Prevent Wildfires, PG&E Preemptively Cuts Power To Thousands In California
+To Prevent Wildfires, PG&E Pre-Emptively Cuts Power To Thousands In California

 "Extreme weather, years of drought, and millions of dead trees are feeding an unprecedented risk of wildfires," PG&E said at the time.
 "In light of this, we recognize we all need to do even more to help reduce the risk of wildfires, and are committed to working together with our state and community partners to develop comprehensive safety solutions for the future."

 Not everybody was happy about PG&E's most recent actions.
-For example, 69-year-old Joan Sato of Lake County told the Chronicle that a machine she uses to treat sleep apnea would not function without power.
+For example, 69-year-old Joan Sato of Lake County told the San Francisco Chronicle that a machine she uses to treat sleep apnea would not function without power.

 "I'm angry for sure because it's totally irresponsible to pull this stuff," Sato said.
 "I'm going to have to drive to a hotel and stay in a hotel where there is power, but, with no lights, it's not going to be a safe thing."